Art Robinson: Oregon State University controversy

 In 2011, Robinson alleged that Oregon State University (OSU) was part of a conspiracy to retaliate against him for his political activism by expelling his three children, all of whom were graduate students there.
 When asked what proof he has of the university discriminating against his children, Robinson stated, "I don't have definitive proof, [...]
 That is what I believe.
 Basically, I know what happened.
 I cannot tell you the motives of the people doing it."
 In a statement, OSU would not comment on matters concerning the students without their consent, but declared all the other claims, including those about the faculty, to be unfounded.

+2023 unexcused absences

+While participating in a Republican-led walkout in May 2023 Robinson reached the 10 unexcused absence threshold set by measure 113, disqualifying him from running for reelection after his current term ends.
+In October the Oregon Supreme Court agreed to hear a challenge to the measure.
+On February 1, 2024, the Court unanimously ruled against the Republican Senators, confirming Robinson's disqualification after the end of his term in January 2025.
+Robinson was succeeded in the Senate by his son, Noah Robinson.

 Personal life

 Robinson is a non-denominational Christian and lives in Cave Junction, Oregon.
 He was married to Laurelee Robinson until her death in 1988.
 His six children were all home schooled.
 As a hobby, Robinson buys unwanted pipe organs from churches and reassembles them on his property.
+Among the instruments in his collection is the organ formerly owned by famed Christian Gospel singer George Beverly Shea.